What VCommander expects from you

-This is a neat way of copying blocks of sound parameter from one sound patch into another.
-Imagine you have a nice Single patch but you would like to test other Filter settings for this sound.
-All you need to do is to open the Filter edit page in VCommander and click the little “C” icon inside any other sound patch than the active one inside the SingleManager.
-This will copy all Filter parameter from the sound patch you`ve clicked on into the currently active Single patch.
+This is a very useful way of copying blocks of sound parameter from one sound patch into another.
+Imagine you have a nice Single patch but you would like to test other filter settings for this sound.
+All you need to do is to open the filter edit page in VCommander and click the little “C” icon inside any other sound patch than the active one inside the SingleManager.
+This will copy all filter parameter from the sound patch you`ve clicked on into the currently active Single patch.
 You can also copy such blocks across the MultipartManager (MultiSingle-mode) to replace the Filter in the active Multipart sound patch.
 And indeed, you can save those blocks to disk or load them from there.

 NOTE: The important thing here is that the FileBrowser must show, in this case, the Filter files (*.fil)!

 BTW: You have full Undo/Redo support for Blocks!

 The Clipboard only supports Single sounds for the moment, enclosed in a container.
 It can keep as much containers as you want.
 Only one container will be added at the time but this then contains all sounds you’ve copied to the board with the last “Copy” command.
 Double-clicking it toggles its view.
 Use drag& drop or the “Paste” command if available to use them in the SingleManager or MultipartManager.

 Enables Single patches for batch processing.
 Just select the items you want to edit simultaneously and choose “Enable batch processing” from the right-click popup menu.
 This is for example a quite handy way to categorize sounds.